spiveyworks/LongHealthMultiAgent/README.md

 # Long Health Coach Multi-Agent Workflow

+**Disclaimer:** Experimental prototype for personal use only.
+Not health advice or medical guidance.
+Consult a qualified physician before making health decisions.

 Self-directed, interruptible multi-agent system for longitudinal health and longevity coaching.
 Implements the specification provided for the Project Manager (orchestrator), Data Scientist, Medical Professional, Hypothesis-Driven Researcher, and Health & Longevity Coach agents.

 ## Features